svandragt/cuttlefish/readme.md

 1. Check out this repository and point your webserver to the public folder.
 2. Open `public/Configuration.php` and override any constants from `public/system/Defaults.php`.
 3. Open the site in your browser.
-A _cache_ and _logs_ folder outside _public_ will be created, as well as a _public/content_ folder with subfolders for your content.
+A _cache_ and _logs_ folder outside _public_ will be created, and example content loaded from _public/content_.

 ## Concepts